thewca/wca-regulations-january-2026/wca-regulations.md

     - 2g3) Competitors in a group in progress must not communicate with other competitors in the group about the scrambled states of the group, unless all such competitors are not eligible for any further attempts in the group.
 Penalty: disqualification of the competitor(s) from the event, at the discretion of the WCA Delegate.
 Exception: For 3x3x3 Fewest Moves and 3x3x3 Multi-Blind, competitors that have finished their attempt may share and discuss the scramble sequence(s) with other competitors in the group who have either finished their attempt or declined their attempt.
         - 2g3a) For rounds where results are being entered live, the organization team may enforce that competitors are not permitted to view the results entered from their group until they have completed their attempts.
 - 2h) Competitors must be appropriately dressed while in the competition venue.
 At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing.
-- 2i) While inspecting or solving, competitors must not use electronics (e.g. cell phones, earbuds, additional lighting) apart from the Stackmat timer or stopwatch.
-Penalty: disqualification of the attempt (DNF).
-Any item which has any electronic component is considered electronic.
+- 2i) While inspecting or solving, competitors may use aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
-- 2i+) [ADDITION] Although the competitor may pick up a stopwatch to view the current time (when they are not blindfolded), they must not start, stop, pause, or otherwise interact with the timekeeping of the stopwatch.
-Exception: The competitor may stop the stopwatch at the end of their attempt if the judge is not immediately available (see [Regulation A6a1](regulations:regulation:A6a1)).
-- 2i++) [ADDITION] The organization team may provide the competitor an unofficial stopwatch for viewing the elapsed time (started together with the main stopwatch), in which case the competitor is not permitted to touch the official stopwatch.
-Exception: See the exception in [Regulation 2i+](regulations:regulation:2i+).
-- 2i+++) [REMINDER] Bluetooth puzzles are considered electronic devices.
-- 2i++++) [CLARIFICATION] The competitor is considered to be using an electronic device only if they are putting it to a particular purpose.
-- 2i+++++) [EXAMPLE] Examples that are not considered using an electronic device: moving a camera, flipping over a phone, wearing a smartwatch.
-- 2i++++++) [EXAMPLE] Examples of using an electronic device: pressing a camera button, checking a message on a phone or smartwatch.
-- 2i+++++++) [CLARIFICATION] Devices which were previously electronic but have their electronic parts removed may be permitted, at the discretion of the WCA Delegate.
     - 2i1) Competitors may use non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
 This includes:
         - 2i1a) Medical/physical aids worn by the competitor (e.g. glasses, wrist brace).
 As an exception to [Regulation 2i](regulations:regulation:2i), medical aids may be electronic if the competitor does not have comfortable non-electronic alternatives (e.g. if the competitor has a personal hearing aid or pacemaker).
         - 2i1b) Earplugs and earmuffs (but not electronic headphones and earbuds).
-        - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected.
         - 2i1c) Non-electronic hand warmers.
         - 2i1d) Food and drink.
-    - 2i2) Competitors may use cameras and/or microphones at the solving station at the discretion of the WCA Delegate, but the following restrictions apply from the start of the attempt until the competitor stops the solve.
-Penalty for breaking a restriction: disqualification of the attempt (DNF).
-    - 2i2+) [CLARIFICATION] The competitor may hold or wear a camera or microphone anywhere, as long as the live feed of the camera is not visible to the competitor.
-        - 2i2a) Each camera monitor must be blank or out of sight of the competitor.
-Exception: if a visible active monitor is discovered, completed attempts need not be disqualified if the competitor did not receive assistance from the monitor, at the discretion of the WCA Delegate (see [Regulation A5b](regulations:regulation:A5b)), however the competitor must not be permitted to perform any further attempts with such a monitor.
+    - 2i2) The following electronic aids are not permitted at any point during the attempt.
+Exception: If non-permitted aids are discovered, completed attempts need not be disqualified if the competitor did not receive assistance from their use, at the discretion of the WCA Delegate (see [Regulation A5b](regulations:regulation:A5b)), however the competitor must not be permitted to perform any further attempts with such aids.
-        - 2i2c) The competitor must not press any buttons on these devices (e.g. for starting or stopping a recording).
+        - 2i2a) Front facing camera monitors.
+Competitors may use cameras at the solving station as long as the live feed of the camera is not visible to the competitor at any point.
+        - 2i2b) Electronic headphones and ear buds worn in/over the ear, including those not plugged in or connected.
     - 2i4) Competitors should turn off all cell phone notifications while competing to avoid disturbing the competition.
 - 2j) The WCA Delegate may disqualify a competitor from specific attempts and/or events.
     - 2j1) If a competitor is disqualified from an event for any reason, they are not eligible for any more attempts in the event.